The hybrid work 101 guide provides an overview of the challenges and benefits of the hybrid work model

-As a result of the COVID-19 crisis, it’s difficult to determine when it’s fully safe to return back to the office again.
-Since 2020, many organisations such as Hubspot, Apple, Microsoft, and Slack have embraced the new normal of the hybrid workspace.
-The term “hybrid” has been the new buzz word going around, but what is it?
-Hybrid work allows employees to have the flexibility to work remotely and in the office.
-More employers are shifting to hybrid work and changing how the company works.
+As a result of the COVID-19 crisis, it's difficult to determine when it's fully safe to return to the office again.
+Since 2020, organizations such as Hubspot, Apple, Microsoft, and Slack have embraced the new normal of the hybrid workspace.

-Let’s take a look at some of the benefits of hybrid work for employees and their companies.
+Let's take a look at the benefits of hybrid workers employees and their companies are:

-Employees are more productive because of the flexibility of being in control of their work schedules.
-An organization that prioritizes work-life balance can help employees from being burnt out.
-Accenture surveyed 9,326 employees on the future of work and 83% of workers prefer a hybrid model.
-Employees want the best of both worlds and more are preferring a hybrid or remote model over working entirely in the office.
+Employees are more productive because of the flexibility of controlling their work schedules.
+Employees can avoid becoming burned out if their employer prioritizes work-life balance.
+Accenture surveyed 9,326 employees on the future of work, and 83% of workers prefer a hybrid model.
+Employees want the best of both worlds and more prefer a hybrid or remote model over working entirely in the office.

 Employee's Ideal Work Environment

-It’s a win-win for both the employer and the employees.
-Companies don’t have to invest in a bigger space because less office space is needed.
-Employees can save on commuting because they can work in the comfort of their own homes. (research completed by Harvard and Stanford University)
+It's a win-win for both the employer and the employees.
+Companies don't have to invest in a bigger space because less office space is needed.
+Employees can save on commuting because they can work in the comfort of their homes (Research completed by Harvard and Stanford University).

-Instead of just hiring people from the area, your company has the opportunity to access a wider talent pool.
+Instead of hiring people from a specific area, your company can access a wider talent pool.
 A bigger pool means you can find more talented people and increase productivity levels at work.

 Not sure where to start?
 We have some tips on how to start adopting the hybrid work model.